-Criticism of media violence is often mixed with concerns of racism, gender, ageism, and class: print media, talk shows and evening news programs often feature stories in which hip hop and rap are held up to the viewer as the exemplars of contemporary culture’s slide into violent depravity.
+Criticism of media violence is often mixed with concerns of racism, gender, ageism and class.
+Print and digital media news outlets, talk shows and evening news programs often feature stories in which hip hop and rap are held up to the viewer as the exemplars of contemporary culture’s slide into violent depravity.

 Given the widely differing views about the effects of media violence held by both researchers and cultural commentators, it’s important to identify those effects that are well established by reliable research and to cast a critical eye on the things we think we know.
-When it comes to the question “Does violent media cause violent behaviour?” the simple answer is “We don’t know.”
-Media violence is a very complicated subject and a question like “Does it cause violence?” ignores the complexity of the relationships, beliefs, and economic imperatives that surround violent media content.
-What we can say, however, is “We don’t know—but we do know many things that will inform how you feel about media violence.
-We also know that there are certain things we wish we knew, and there are key questions about media violence that need to be asked.”
-Questions like:
+Media violence is a very complicated subject and a question like “Does it cause violence?” ignores the complexity of the relationships, beliefs and economic imperatives that surround violent media content.
+From a media literacy perspective, what’s most important is asking key questions about media violence like:

 - How is violence used in mass media?